 Just wanted to say thank you for structuring it that way.
 This is very helpful.

-Where can I view examples of your work at FPX?
+Where can I view examples of your work at Revalize?

-Our primary business at FPX is enterprise B2B software, so I’m unable to share details about the exact deliverables I produce (you wouldn’t want me sharing your or your customers’ proprietary IP, would you?).
+Our primary business at Revalize is enterprise B2B software, so I can’t share too many details about the exact deliverables I produce.

-I do have a few blog posts that cover some interesting challenges I’ve faced:
+I do have a few blog posts that cover some of what I’ve done at Revalize:

 - CSS Grid Layout Notes

-If there’s anything you’d like to know about my work as a User Experience Engineer for FPX, reach out over email and I’ll do my best to help answer your questions.
+If there’s anything you’d like to know about my work as a User Experience Engineer for Revalize, reach out over email and I’ll do my best to help answer your questions.